 The City established the American Rescue Plan Fund in 2021 to track revenues and eligible uses of grant proceeds.
-The 2023 budget plan includes the use of the remaining \$2.2 million of these funds.
-This amount will be transferred to the General Fund to cover eligible government expenditures for residential trash hauling.
+In 2023, the City utilized the remaining amount of ARPA funds and therefore are not included in the 2024 Budget.
+These funds were used to offset the expenses related to residential trash hauling in 2021, 2022, & 2023.